ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Notification of ICMP soft error message arrival {#prop-soft-error}

 Classification:
-: Selection Property
+: Control Property

 Type:
-: Preference
+: Boolean

 Applicability:
-: Preconnection
+: Preconnection, Connection

 This property specifies whether an application considers it useful to be informed when an ICMP error message arrives that does not force termination of a connection.
+When set to true, received ICMP errors will be available as SoftErrors.
 Note that even if a protocol supporting this property is selected, not all ICMP errors will necessarily be delivered, so applications cannot rely on receiving them.
+Setting this option also implies a preference to prefer transports stacks that can provide this notification.
+If not set, no events will be sent for ICMP soft error message and this transport feature is ignored for protocol selection.

+This property applies to Connections and Connection Groups.
 The default is not to have this option.

 ### Control checksum coverage on sending or receiving {#prop-checksum-control}